RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 So you have at least three functions: Read the data, clean the data, create the plot.
 And if cleaning the data is some more work, this may be more than one function.
 After you got an idea, which functions you need, write the documentation for the functions.
 This will force you to do three things:

 - Describe in one sentence, what the function does.
 If it this is difficult and/or contains a lot of "and"s, your function is probably too complex and should be broken down into some more functions
-- Think about the input: What type of data is coming into your functions, may several data type be possible?
+- Think about the input: What type of data is coming into your functions, may several data types be possible?
 Are there optional parameters to change the behavior of the function?
 - Think about the output: What type of data does your data return?
 Is this always the same data type (it should be, because subsequent functions may expect a special data type)

 If some of your functions are very similar, you may consider to write a smaller function, that is called by the other functions (if there is a bug in your code, you have to fix it only in one place, not in 42).
 And after you wrote the documentation (please write it as docstring and adhere to the docstring standards !LINK FEHLT), write the pseudo-code.
 That is a verbal expression of what you expect the code to do.
 This helps you to structure your work further, anticipate problems and works as documentation afterwards.